wookiecooking/norrin-silversearcher/README.md

 # DrFuzz
-> A bash script to find nasty strings in source code.
+> A bash script to find a list of strings in a directory of source code.

+This script is just sugar / wrapper around silver searcher, but enhancements  / functionality is incouraged.
+## Use Cases
+Imagine you get a new client that happens to be also running a custom WordPress template, along with a server that hasnt been maintained with no recurring backups.
+The client's site gets hacked and infects it all, having you to hunt down nasty strings in wp-content/themes directory.

+Drfuzz helps by searching directories of source code for user-supplied dictionary text files in parallel, helping you clean up the mess and move on.

 ## Requirements